 If your child develops one of the symptoms outlined above or in the enclosed information while in school, he/she will be sent home from school and must not return to school until the symptoms have subsided, the recommended treatment has been initiated and the exclusion time has passed.
 If your child returns to school with continued symptoms, before the recommended treatment has been initiated and/or before the exclusion time has passed, he/she will again be sent home from school.
 Please be sure to provide your child’s school with your home, work, and cell phone numbers and the phone number for an emergency contact available during the school day (in case you cannot be reached at home or work or on your cell phone), so we can contact you in the event your child becomes ill or is injured in school.

-If you have any questions regarding this information or your child’s illness, please do not hesitate to contact me at 763-497-6520 or the Health Assistant in your child’s school.
+If you have any questions regarding this information or your child’s illness, please do not hesitate to contact the Health Assistant at your child’s school.